top of page

 Final Verdict

-If this is your first Korean sauce purchase, start with gochujang unless you already know the meals you want to make look more like Korean BBQ at home than general weeknight cooking.
+If this is your first Korean sauce purchase, start with gochujang unless you already know your meals lean more toward Korean BBQ, lettuce wraps, grilled meat, cucumbers, peppers, and simple dipping plates.

 Neither one is better at everything.